adarlan/eks-lab/README.md

 terraform -chdir=cloud-setup apply
 ```

-This applies the `cloud-setup` configuration using the current user's credentials and a local Terraform backend.
+This applies the `cloud-setup` configuration using the current user's credentials and stores the Terraform state locally.
 However, this is the only module that runs locally — all other modules are applied via GitHub Actions and managed through HCP Terraform.

 ### 3. Deploy Infrastructure 🏗️

-Now that the foundational setup is complete, you can deploy the core infrastructure components:
+With the foundational setup complete, you're ready to deploy the core infrastructure components:

-- Provision the EKS cluster and supporting resources (VPC, Route 53, etc.)
+- Provision the EKS cluster along with supporting resources (VPC, Route 53, etc.).
+- Create Kubernetes namespaces and apply Custom Resource Definitions (CRDs).
 - Install essential tools and services (Ingress-Nginx, Cert-Manager, etc.)

 To start the deployment: